 Maha Oya is the nearest most populated city on the way to Maduru Oya National park and the distance from Maha Oya to Maduru Oya estimated to be 32 km.
 The journey from Maha Oya to Maduru Oya takes between 3-4 hours.
 Maha Oya is popular for its hot spring, and these natural springs produce warm water with the temperature of 50c.

 The Giant’s Tank in the northwestern corner of the island is a huge ancient irrigation reservoir of 3,800 hectares.
 The coastal sanctuaries are exotically picturesque with combinations of lagoon, swamp, river, jungle, lake and plain.
 Large flocks can be found here of both resident and migrant aquatic birds.

 The elephant orphanage now boasts of its sixteenth birth and the second generation of births in captivity.
 It has become a major tourist attraction because of its uniqueness.
 This is an ideal site for photography, research and education on elephants as the visitor is able to observe a large herd comprised of week old babies to sixty-year-old.

 A state of the art zoo is under construction at Pinnawala which will be open to the public by 2003.
 The Department of National Zoological Gardens now maintains two farms at Pallekelle and Gonapola to meet a part of its food requirements for animals.

+Namal Yuana is one fo the best wildlife reserves to visit in Sri Lanka within one day.
 Namal Uyana” is an extremely rare forest replanted with Ironwood Trees (Mesua ferara) in the 8th Century AD by King Dappula.
 The Ironwood Tree is endemic to Sri Lanka and the replanted forest is over 200 acres in extent.
 The area is also geologically important allowing visitors to view one of the largest Pink Quartz Mountains in Sri Lanka.
 Other attractions include ancient monuments dating back to the 2nd Century AD and three surface waterways, which intriguingly disappear, and then resurface around 500 metres away in the form of water fountains!

 Even though Namal Uyana is not that much popular among foreigners and not included most Sri Lanka wildlife tour packages, it attracts a large number of local travellers.
 The Namal Uyana holds a rich animal and plants life with over 19 species of birds and rare species of lizards and 76 kinds of medicinal plants.